OSK-GITHUBB/solx-v1/README.md

 Webb-App optimized for Google Cloud Platform (GCP) App Engine

+Need to have npm installed, helpful to have nvm.

 to run on GCP App Engine:

-1- make sure you are on the correct version (v16.19.0) nvm ls
+1- make sure you are on the correct version (NodeJS v16.19.0)

+nvm ls

 if not on correct version:

 nvm use v16.19.0

 2- Make sure the app is running ok on local: